-While there may be side effects for people using PrEP for protracted periods, it is likely that gay men will use PrEP only during periods of elevated HIV risk.
-For highly sexually active gay men who need to use PrEP longer-term for HIV prevention, ongoing clinical care and monitoring will help with the management of any side effects.
+Side effects for people using PrEP are usually transient.
+For sexually active gay men who use PrEP, ongoing clinical care will help with the management of any side effects, adherence and STI screening.

 To ensure the effectiveness of PrEP for individual users and as a prevention strategy to drive down HIV infection rates among gay men, there will need to be significant efforts to promote awareness of the importance of adherence to dosing regimens.
 Consultations for prescription repeats will present a face-to-face opportunity to reinforce the importance of adherence and for regular STI testing.
 This will complement community organisations' education and health promotion programs.
-AFAO, AIDS Councils and research organisations running the demonstration projects are already providing PrEP communication resources that emphasise the importance of daily adherence and recommend strategies to help users remind themselves to take PrEP.
-It will be straightforward for these communications to continue once PrEP is added to the PBS.
+AFAO, AIDS Councils and research organisations running the demonstration projects are already providing PrEP communication resources that emphasise the importance of daily adherence and recommend strategies to help users remind themselves to take PrEP.30 It will be straightforward for these communications to continue once PrEP is added to the PBS.

-11. The gay community will adapt prevention strategies to incorporate PrEP
+13. The gay community will adapt prevention strategies to incorporate PrEP